 Comes in 2 pairs; offers excellent braking in every weather; no rim damage | Overall Best Choice

-The SwissStop Yellow King has found its way to the top of our list.
+The SwissStop Yellow King have found its way to the top of our list.
 We love this product above all others because of its versatility in application and installation.
-It is made for all weather conditions and is designed with the help of engineers to deliver an excellent modulation system that guarantees that each activity is done to perfection.
+It is made for all weather conditions and is designed with the help of engineers to deliver an excellent modulation system which guarantees that each activity is done to perfection.
 The operations of these bike pads are silent, while carbon and aluminum makes the unit highly resistant to wear.

 - Synthetic Yellow material